SamMartin92/milestone-project-heritage-housing-issues/README.md

 the keywords should exist in the proper context of the sentence and they would not be considered keywords if the context doesn't fit the sentence.

-* We want an ML model to predict...
+* We want an ML model to predict:

-* Our ideal outcome is...
+  1. The combined sale price of our client's 4 inherited houses in Ames, Iowa.
+  2. The sale price of any house in Ames, Iowa.
+  * In this case, our target variable to predict, is 'SalePrice' which represents the sale price in USD of each home in the dataset.

+* Our ideal outcome is to produce a Machine Learning pipeline which will produce a Sale Price prediction to meet our business requirement.
+Ideally, this pipeline will be trained on only the most important features in our dataset.
+  * It would, therefore, be capable of predicting the sale price of a home with fewer house attributes than is represented in one of the rows in our dataset.

-* The model success metrics are...
+* The model success metrics are and R2 score > 0.75 on both our train and test sets.

 * The output is defined...